Spain - Education

 MAUC defines strategic orientations; AECID implements policy

-Within the Ministry of Foreign Affairs and Cooperation (MAEUEC), the General Directorate for Sustainable Development Policies (DGPDS) and its education division leads on education policies.
-The DGPDS leads policy formulation, planning, and evaluation.
-With regard to implementation, AECID covers education-related programs through its Directorate for Multilateral and Sectoral Cooperation and its regional departments (i.e., the Directorates for Africa and for Latin America), which manage bilateral programs on the ground.
-Other relevant stakeholders within the education sectors include Spanish universities and development NGOs operating in the education sector, including Entreculturas, Fundación Carolina, and the United Nations Children's Fund (UNICEF) Spain.
-DGPDS, AECID, and NGOs together coordinate support for education programs through the Spanish Cooperation Sectorial Board on Education (Mesa Sectorial de Cooperación en Educación).
+Within MAUC, the General Directorate for Sustainable Development Policies (DGPOLDES) and its education division leads on education policies.
+The DGPOLDES leads policy formulation, planning, and evaluation.
+The Spanish Agency for International Development Cooperation (AECID) implements education-related programs through its Directorate for Multilateral and Sectoral Cooperation and its regional departments (including the Directorates for Africa and Latin America), which manage bilateral programs on the ground.
+Other relevant stakeholders within the education sector include Spanish universities and development NGOs, such as the Global Campaign for Education Spain, Entreculturas, Ayuda en Acción, Plan International, as well as Fundación Carolina, and the United Nations Children's Fund (UNICEF) Spain.
+DGPOLDEDS, AECID, and NGOs together coordinate support for education programs through the Spanish Cooperation Sectorial Board on Education (Mesa Sectorial de Cooperación en Educación).